satnam00014/My_Notes/README.md

-# My Notes is an Android application which is note taking application using room database and implemented with MVVC.
+# My Notes Details.
-local storage notes application
+It is an Android  application which is use to taking using room database and implemented with MVVC.